Automatically transfer Excel data

-Today we are covering how to automatically transfer data from one Microsoft Excel file to another while preserving the original formatting of the source.
-We will cover Microsoft Power Query and the Google Sheets add-on called Sheetgo.
+Today we are covering how to automatically transfer data from one sheet to another in Excel while preserving the original formatting of the source.
+We will cover Microsoft Power Query and Sheetgo.
 Microsoft Power Query is sufficient for people who work with only Excel files, but this is rarely the case.
 Organizations who have a lot of moving parts work with various kinds of files.
-Sheetgo handles Excel, Sheets, and CSV files, and you can use it within Google Sheets or on the Sheetgo Web app.
+Sheetgo handles Excel, Google Sheets, and CSV files, and you can use it within Google Sheets or on the Sheetgo Web App.

 What is Sheetgo?

 Sheetgo allows users without technical skills to easily transfer data between Excel files and maintain the original format.
 This is a really great way for an organization to update various departments by distributing data from a master spreadsheet.
 Or, for individuals to contribute to a large workbook.

 With Sheetgo you can schedule automatic updates.
 Sheetgo provides the flexibility to allow you to do a one-time transfer, or schedule hourly, daily, weekly, or monthly updates.
 It’s up to you.

 To transfer data between offline Excel files you will need to have them uploaded to your online storage solution.
 Below, we show you how to automatically upload your offline Excel files to Google Drive.
 Please note that you can do this for any Cloud storage.